AvivGelfand/GrandmizersShtick-Huji-Hackathon23/README.md

 ## Usage

 1. Open the graphical user interface by running `main_and_gui.py`.
-2. Click the "I'm leaving home" button to start processing the articles and generating audio files.
+2. Click the "I'm leaving home, turn on sound" button to start processing the articles and generating audio files.
-3. Click the "Break Run" button to stop the execution and turn off the sound.
+3. Click the "I'm back, turn off sound" button to stop the execution and turn off the sound.

 **Note:** The application is currently set to run in demo mode, playing pre-recorded audio files.
 Modify the parameters in the `main_process_voices` function and set `demo` to `False` for real article processing.

-## Contributing

-Contributions are welcome!
-Please create an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments

-The application uses the following libraries:

-- `tkinter` for creating the GUI.
-- `ttkthemes` for applying themed styles to the GUI.
-- `subprocess` for executing shell commands.
-- `time` for adding delays in the script.
-- Custom modules for web scraping, generating answers, extracting dialogues, and text-to-speech conversion.

-## Disclaimer

-This application is provided as-is without any warranty.
-Use it at your own risk.
-Be aware of the terms and conditions of the websites you scrape articles from and comply with them.

-Please note that the usage of the Google Cloud Text-to-Speech API may incur charges.
-Check the pricing details on the Google Cloud website before using the API.
+Please note that the usage of the Google Cloud Text-to-Speech and OpenAi API   may incur charges.
+Check the pricing details before using the API.